mschmitt/shocpp/README.md

 ## Scope

-- Allow charging initiated by (RF)ID tag presentation (Active *Authorize/StartTransaction* calls from the charger).
+- Allow charging initiated by (RF)ID tag presentation (Active *Authorize/StartTransaction* requests from the charger).
-- Allow charging initiated by the service (*RemoteStartTransaction* call to the charger with an (RF)ID tag to be assumed as presented).
+- Allow charging initiated by the service (*RemoteStartTransaction* request to the charger with an (RF)ID tag to be assumed as presented).
 - Keep track of power consumption on a per-account basis.
 (RF)ID tags are assigned to accounts.

 ## Architecture

 - *shocpp-backend* implements the entire logic and communicates via stdin/stdout, as known from inetd/xinetd/cgi-bin.
 - *shocpp-listener* wraps *shocpp-backend* behind *websocketd*.
-- *shocpp-command* passes payloads to *shocpp-backend*, to be sent to the charger.
+- *shocpp-command* passes calls and payloads to *shocpp-backend*, to be sent as requests to the charger.
 - *shocpp-caller* is essentially similar to *shocpp-command*, but I use this in a webserver/cgi-bin scenario to invoke hard-coded "canned calls" with random IDs from Siri shortcuts.

 ## Limitations